sokolovdp/forum_api/README.md

 - databases - package which uses *asyncpg* to implement an asynchronous library for PostgreSQL
 - SQLAlchemy Core - expression language
 - secure - package which implements some security improvements, by ensuring use of X-XSS-Protection, Strict-Transport-Security and other headers
+- Docker and docker-compose

 ## To run demo Forum API application
+- you need docker and docker-compose to be installed
 - download repo folder *forum_api* from GitHub to your computer
-- from folder run:
+- from the form_api folder run:
 `
 docker-compose up
 `
 - during startup process application will init DB tables and run tests
 - forum api by default listens port *8000*, so you can access API at: localhost:8000
 - API's urls are:

 `